Very difficult 4-day trek crossing a little visited border areas of Georgia.

-Very demanding 4-day trek connecting Shatili, a historical center of Khevsureti with Kazbegi region.
+Very demanding 5-day trek connecting Shatili, a historical center of Khevsureti with Kazbegi region.
 It leads through little-visited border areas of Georgia, especially at Georgitsminda - Amgha stretch there are no roads or civilization except a few shepherds huts and one border post.

 You will spend more than a day in narrow, overgrown valley without a solid path.
 Several possible dangerous river crossings and almost no other hikers around for the most of the time.

 You will have to carry a tent.
+There is only one guesthouse along the route, in the Akhielli village.

 Trek is not recommended until the second half of July.
 Earlier, the water level of Kovgra river is quite high and crossings are more risky.